 Then there was Clinton and his famous ‘smoked but didn’t inhale’.
 Thanks to him, the commercial market was opened for deep inhalation of the GPS technology.
 With the beginning of civilian use in 1996, General Motors, OnStar, EDS, and Hughes Electronics announced a collaboration on, what was originally described as a digital communication module (DCM).
 This phone-like tool was supposed to be embedded in every vehicle and transferring information wirelessly to a telematics service provider (TSP) or the car’s manufacturer itself.
 Back then, the accuracy of the information, its reliability and the ability to contact emergency services were the biggest benefits in the eyes of the consumer.
 Wait, isn’t that what we’re experiencing today?

 No, not entirely.
 If it doesn’t sound familiar to you it’s because we have learned to not pay attention to these obvious signs of progress.
 It’s like with smartphones – no one remembers that we can make or take calls with it unless the hardware or grid malfunction happens and we are suddenly cut off from that.
 What we do pay attention to are entertainment and connectivity options.
 Topics such as infotainment, car service (the ability to contact manufacturer on-the-go) and additional options like car applications (FordPass, BOOK by Cadillac), dominate modern automotive IoT landscape.
-The key is and always should be tailored software.
+The key is and always should be tailored software product development and matching product development services.
 The mid-2000s and their ubiquity of mobile phones introduced the ‘infotainment’ term to drivers and passengers alike.
 Today we can’t imagine a car without a healthy dose of electronics.
 The Blackberry QNX tool and similar solutions from Google and Apple put these companies on the automotive map.
 There is though still a lot to do but first to decide – Google’s Android Auto or Apple’s CarPlay?
 Car manufacturers worry they will lose control over their customers’ experience and data, which is what it’s all about.

 The next phase is the V2X (vehicle-to-everything) integration.
 If you’re not familiar with the term, it’s about vehicle-to-vehicle or vehicle-to-infrastructure.
 It’s all technology that allows vehicles to communicate with parts of the traffic system around them (e.g. traffic lights, highway message boards, and outdoor movable electronic signs).
 Ford has even launched a series of 25 global experiments to showcase V2X concept and invested big money for various tasks – from testing electric bikes and car sharing to data-driven health care and insurance, 3D printing and biomimicry.
 Ford wasn’t the only one; Mercedes-Benz hosted a weekend-long event called Hack with the Best, designed to develop new IoT and wearable concepts for the company’s vehicles.